Looking for a fresh meal? Try this grilled venison backstrap recipe.

 - 1 1/2 cups Worcestershire sauce (can be replaced with bbq sauce or soy sauce)

 - Place all ingredients into a shallow baking dish and add marinade of your choice.
-Let sit in the fridge for about 45 minutes to an hour.
+Let sit in the fridge for about 45 minutes to an hour total time.
 For more taste, add black pepper or your favorite seasoning.

 - Place venison on a grill (perpendicular to the grill grates) set at high heat.
 I use a charcoal grill and wait until the charcoal are grey-to-white.
 This may not take as long for a gas grill.